rhaamo/OpenVR-Display-Devices/README.md

 This is a SteamVR Overlay app (and a "standalone" window) that will list all your connected OpenVR devices informations such as: Model, vendor, tracking type, serial number, battery status and tracking state.

-It can send notifications of low battery (<20%) and warn (<50%) through native windows toasts or XSOverlay.
+It can send notifications of low battery (<20%) and warn (<50%) through native windows toasts or XSOverlay, it will also notify if a tracker is charging but too slowly that it's discharging.

 The configuration file is located in: `%appdata%\OpenVR-Display-Devices\` the `app.ini` file.